So you are looking for information and specs of the 700r4 transmission on the web?

 How to identify a 700r4 Transmission?

-The most of the GM automatic transmission looked almost identical and were really difficult to identify for an untrained eye.
-However, there are some ways to identify if you really have a 200-4r, 700r4, TH350 or a 4L60 transmission.
+The most of the GM automatic transmission looked almost identical and were difficult to identify for an untrained eye.
+However, there are some ways to determine if you have a 200-4r, 700r4, TH350 or a 4L60 transmission.

 Transfer Case Gasket Bolt Pattern